deckhouse/deckhouse/docs/documentation/pages/module-development/DEPENDENCIES.md

 This dependency defines the minimum or maximum Kubernetes version with which the module is compatible.

-Here is how you can enable the Kubernetes version dependency in the `module.yaml` file:
+Here is how you can enable the Kubernetes version dependency for Kubernetes 1.27 and higher in the `module.yaml` file:

 ```yaml
 name: test